janrokita/komo/README.md

 # Komo

-_Komo is a simple and lightweight framework for creating a Spotlight style popup on your website._
+_Komo is a simple and lightweight utility for creating a Spotlight style popup on your website._

+Feel free to fork and contribute to this project!
+I will gladly accept your pull requests if they fit this utility.

+If you have any ideas of what can be added to komo, send me an email `j@rokita.group` or make it!

 ## Example Usage: